KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 This kind of chart provides a visual representation of how data progresses through different stages of a process starting from a broad head and ending in a narrow neck.
 By clicking the *Add widget* pick up Chart and then *Funnel* from the gallery.
-Once a dataset has been selected, click on the *Add Widget* icon of your sheet or on the equivalent icon of the menu bar.
+Once a dataset has been selected, click the *Add Widget* icon of your sheet or on the equivalent icon of the menu bar.
 Select *Funnel* as chart, choose just one measure and one attribute and then press *Save* to get the graph visualized.
 See below image.